-If you're looking for Cisco UCS Interview Questions & Answers for Experienced or Freshers, you are at right place.
-There are lot of opportunities from many reputed companies in the world.
+If you're looking for Cisco UCS Interview Questions & Answers for Experienced or Freshers, you are at the right place.
+There are a lot of opportunities from many reputed companies in the world.
 According to research Cisco UCS has a market share of about 4.9%.
-So, You still have opportunity to move ahead in your career in Cisco UCS Administration.
-Mindmajix offers Advanced Cisco UCS Interview Questions 2019 that helps you in cracking your interview & acquire dream career as Cisco UCS Administrator.
+So, You still have the opportunity to move ahead in your career in Cisco UCS Administration.
+Mindmajix offers Advanced Cisco UCS Interview Questions 2022 that help you in cracking your interview & acquire a dream career as a Cisco UCS Administrator.

 Cisco Unified Computing System (UCS) unites physical and virtual computational and network resources into a single system.
 UCS is a set of pre-integrated data center components that comprises blade servers, adapters, fabric interconnects, and extenders that are integrated under a common embedded management system.
 This approach results in far fewer system components than comparable data center platforms.

-UCS blade servers are certified for following OS:
+UCS blade servers are certified for the following OS:

 Cisco UCS supports several hypervisors including VMware ESX, ESXi, Microsoft Hyper-V, Citrix XenServer and others.
 Guest operating systems are limited to 255 GB of vRAM and 8 virtual processors in vSphere 4.x, upgraded to 1 TB of vRAM and 32 vCPUs in vSphere 5.0.
 Additionally, the Cisco UCS Virtual Interface Cards incorporate VM-FEX technology that gives virtual machines direct access to the hardware for improved performance and network visibility.